kristinlyndal/data-viz/Project-Part-3.md

 * The two key points that stuck with users was unanimous: how long the process is to be resettled and how few refugees are being resettled in the U.S. This helped me focus my one-minute presentation on what would be most impactful.
 * Simplify chart titles: users struggled to read all of the text on my charts as I was presenting to them.
 This convinced me that I needed to simplify my chart text and add additional context to the paragraphs above or under the charts.

-Read more about my User Testing findings in Part 2: https://kristinlyndal.github.io/data-viz/Project-Part-2
+Read more about my User Testing findings in [Part 2](https://kristinlyndal.github.io/data-viz/Project-Part-2)

 <h2>The Audience and CTA</h2>